 George Gongadze Prize

-The Prize is founded by PEN Ukraine in partnership with the Kyiv Mohyla Business School Alumni Association and the Ukrainska Pravda.
+The Prize was founded by PEN Ukraine in partnership with the Kyiv-Mohyla Business School Alumni Association and the Ukrainian Pravda publication.

 Who is the Prize for?

 George Gongadze was a man who refused to admit failure, who never gave up and never abandoned his path.
-George’s decision in 2000 to establish an online edition Ukrainska Pravda was a revolutionary at the time as well as innovative step which influenced the formation of independent journalism in Ukraine.
+George’s decision in 2000 to establish an online publication, the Ukrainian Pravda, was a revolutionary at the time as well as innovative step which influenced the formation of independent journalism in Ukraine.

 – devotion to principles and values of independent journalism,